公 法 评 论 你们必晓得真理,真理必叫你们得以自由。 |

 of normativity, then the association of the moral norm to the legal norm is

 deprived of its consistency.
-The legal normativity is independent from the moral
+The legal normativity is independent from the

 value of the law.
 But what happens in international law?
-Precisely this validity is
+Precisely this validity

 precarious.
-The essence of this state of affairs has to do with the fact that a fundamental
+The essence of this state of affairs has to do with the fact that

 element of the legal norm in its structural acceptance, namely the sanction,